openprovider/Openprovider-WHMCS-domains/README.md

 2. Configure premium pricing and margins
 3. In the Advanced configuration file of the module ( `/modules/registrars/openprovider/configuration/advanced-module-configurations.php`) find the parameter "OpenproviderPremium" and set to **true**

+### Start selling Premium DNS service

+Openprovider’s premium DNS leverages Sectigo’s advanced DNS infrastructure to provide a single, integrated and easy to adopt solution which offers a 99.99% Uptime Guarantee and near real-time updates, features DDoS protection and blazing fast resolution.
+While our standard DNS service is sufficient for users who don’t have any special needs when it comes to DNS resolution, the premium DNS service can be an excellent service to your hosting services portfolio.

+- Copy the contents of `/modules/servers/openprovidersectigodns` to `<your-WHMCS-directory>/modules/servers/openprovidersectigodns`
+- Set up a product with the Openprovider-premiumDNS module (make sure to require a domain) and start selling.
+[See here for detailed setup instructions.](docs/premium_dns_product_setup.md)
+- Note that there is no test environment and records created with the premium DNS module will be billed to your Openprovider account.

 ### Allow additional DNS records

 If you plan on allowing your end users to edit their own DNS records, and want them to be able to create all record types supported by Openprovider, you can make some modifications to the WHMCS templates as described here: